GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-docker.md

     DOCUMENT_STORE_TYPE = "JCA"
     ```

+    By default `jackrabbit` service will add its own user/password credentials (default to `admin` username and `admin` password).
+    To change the credentials, add the following config in `settings.py`:

+    ```python
+    # change the username
+    JACKRABBIT_USER = "my-jackrabbit-user"
+    ```

+    Modify `jackrabbit_admin_password` file:

+    ```
+    my-jackrabbit-password
+    ```

+    If somehow users need to modify the credentials after service is running, there are few steps need to be done:

+    -   change credentials via oxTrust UI (Configuration > JSON Configuration > Store Provider Configuration menu).

+        - adjust the User Id form field
+        - adjust the Password form field (use plaintext password, i.e. `my-jackrabbit-password`)
+        - submit the form

+    -   change `JACKRABBIT_USER` config in `settings.py`
+    -   change the password in `jackrabbit_admin_password` file
+    -   re-deploy `oxtrust` and `jackrabbit` services

 #### Cache Refresh IP Rotation

 Configuring LDAP Synchronization (Cache Refresh) requires static IP address of oxTrust, but in container world, the IP address is assigned dynamically.